avdgaag/arjanvandergaag.nl/content/blog/better-feedback.md

 person’s behaviour affected you.
 This is central to [nonviolent communication][].
 This is solid advice, but as a team leader, you sometimes have to give feedback that has no real impact on you, personally.
-In that case, you need to relate it something else.
+In that case, you need to relate it to something else.

 Especially critical feedback should relate the other person's behaviour to the company’s purpose, his/her role’s accountabilities, and the company’s core